 8 Ways to Overcome and Live a Life Free from Envy

 1. Learn to be content

-Paul instruct Timothy to live a godly life with contentment not eager for material gain to avoid griefs and destruction.
-He also tell the Philippian church about his life of contentment in any or every situation.
+Paul instructs Timothy to live a godly life with contentment not eager for material gain to avoid griefs and destruction.
+He also tells the Philippian church about his life of contentment in any or every situation.
 We can repel or uproot envy by contentment.
-We should be content whatever God provided us.
-We should be grateful to all things our heavenly Father has given us.
-We should not envy the things, talents,fame and accomplishments of our neighbors.
-Discontentment open our heart and mind for envy's venom.
+We should be content with whatever God provided us.
+We should be grateful for all things our heavenly Father has given us.
+We should not envy the things, talents, fame, and accomplishments of our neighbors.
+Discontentment opens our hearts and mind to envy's venom.
 We can never appreciate the awesome provisions of the Lord in our life because of discontentment.
-Most discontentment is fueled by envy, when someone looks at the scarcity of things he have and the abundance of things others have.
+Most discontentment is fueled by envy when someone looks at the scarcity of things he has and the abundance of things others have.
 By comparing two things will happen; pride and envy.
 When someone exceeds the other, pride will rise, but when someone is below the other, envy and discontentment builds up.
-Instead of comparing, do thanking to our heavenly provider to avoid discontentment.
+Instead of comparing, do thanking our heavenly provider to avoid discontentment.
 Discontentment feeds on envy.
-God's provisions and works will be taken for granted if envy resides on us.
+God's provisions and works will be taken for granted if envy resides in us.
 We should use contentment to overcome and live a life free from envy.
 Contentment conquers envy.

 2. Learn to simplify your life